stemoretti/QMLIcons/README.rst

     if (QFontDatabase::addApplicationFont(":/icons/MaterialIcons-Regular.ttf") == -1)
         qWarning() << "Failed to load font Material";

-- Add the icon provider.
+- Add the image provider to the application engine.

   Here you need to specify the image provider name and, in the IconProvider constructor, you must give the font family name and